 Track lighting, whether used to illuminate art or as a flexible source of light in a living room or kitchen, is generally reliable and in most cases suffers from routine problems like burned-out bulbs.
 Of course, since it has a number of different components, like the track, the fixture heads, wiring bridge and more, over time, you may have to perform certain tasks to get it working if replacing a bulb doesn't do the trick.

 Clean the Track and Heads

+Whenever you're working with electrical light fixtures or anything electrical, Warehouse-Lighting.com reminds you to start by making sure the power is off.
 Turn off the circuit breaker that powers the light.
-Don't rely on simply turning off the wall switch as it could be accidentally turned back on while you're working.
+Don't rely on simply turning off the wall switch as it could accidentally be turned back on while you're working.

 Replace the track light and turn the breaker back on.
-Test the track to see if the light comes on; if not, turn the circuit breaker back off and continue to the next step.
+Test the track to see if the light comes on; if not, turn the circuit breaker back off and check the fixture wiring.